Michal-Atlas/DawnStorm/dawnstorm.md

 A `Scar` is drawn across already spent points, and gives you `2 + 2 x Each spent point`.
 This wound always has an explanation to what it is and should affect your character even when outside combat.
 The taken up points of the Stat become unusable until you deal with the problem that is connected to the `Scar`.
-A `Scar's Rank` is equal to the number of points it takes up.
+A `Scar's Rank` is equal to the number of points it makes unusable.
 If an effect would grant you additional Points in a Stat, you cannot Scar these, you may only Scar your own Stats.

 |Stat + Scar Rank|Example Wound|